 Students should plan to have access to enough money for meals, beverages and snacks, trips, sightseeing, restaurants, theaters, concerts, films, art galleries, souvenirs and local transportation.
-An estimated cost of living budget can be found on the website.
+An estimated cost of attendance and living budget can be found on the website.
 ATM machines are widely available in Rome and most Italian cities.
-Most Italian banks and the American Express office in Rome will exchange U.S. dollars into Euro, whether in cash or traveler's checks.
+Money can be exchanged into Euros at Currency Exchange Offices in the city center.
 Many hotels, stores and restaurants accept credit cards.
 The University cannot cash or guarantee personal checks.
-Students can open a bank account in Italy only after receiving an official stay permit.
-A local bank account is not recommended for short-term stays.
+Students can open a bank account in Italy only after receiving an official permit to stay.